zryska/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 # Edge Data Store overview

-Edge Data Store is a cross-platform component based application framework that is designed to host connectivity components (adapters such as Modbus TCP and OPC UA), and other components such as Storage.
+Edge Data Store is a cross-platform component based application framework that is designed to host EDS adapters (adapters such as Modbus TCP and OPC UA), and other components such as Storage.
 In the future the same framework will be used to host other adapters.

 ## Installation of the Edge Data Store